marvix/Vulcano/readme.md

 # Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to ^Fernando Salles Claro^ at fsclaro@gmail.com.
+If you discover a security vulnerability within this project, please send an e-mail to _*Fernando Salles Claro*_ at [fsclaro@gmail.com](mailto:fsclaro@gmail.com).
 All security vulnerabilities will be promptly addressed.

 # License